What Is Enlarged Prostate?

 Your doctor may start with one or more of these:

-- Blood tests to check for kidney problems
+- Blood tests to check for kidney problems.

-- Urine tests to look for infection or other problems that could be causing your symptoms
+- Urine tests to look for infection or other problems that could be causing your symptoms.

 - PSA (prostate-specific antigen) blood test.
 High PSA levels may be a sign of a larger-than-usual prostate.
 A doctor can also order it as screening for prostate cancer.

-Medicine
+A – Medicine

 For mild to moderate BPH, your doctor might suggest medicine.
 Some medications work by relaxing the muscles in your prostate and bladder.
 Others help shrink your prostate.
 For some men, it takes a mix of medicines to get the best results.